20lives/dmote/doc/options-clusters.md

 ### Parameter `offset`

-A 3-dimensional offset in mm from the indicated key or the origin.
+A 3-dimensional offset in mm from the indicated key or else from the origin of the coordinate system.

+The z-coordinate, which is the last number in this offset, is vertical adjustment of the key cluster.
+Set for your main cluster, it controls the overall height of the keyboard, including the height of its case.